demisto/content/Packs/JARM/Integrations/JARM/JARM_description.md

 ## JARM  Help

 This integration doesn't need any specific configuration.
+It supports system proxy.